blue hyperlinks below for more information.

 -Updated frequently on the SJRA & The Woodlands Township WebsitesTownship board OKs $64K to address safety concerns, maintenance.

-11.25.13 By Cahterine Dominguez, The VillagerWoodlands Township Board of Directors welcomes McMullan, bids farewell to Blair-
+11.23.13 By Jonathan Garris, The VillagerWoodlands Township Board of Directors welcomes McMullan, bids farewell to Blair-

 Bruce Tough continues as Board Chairman.
 11.20.13 By Jonathan Garris, The VillagerTough announces candidacy for District 15 state Representative